ChantelMercado/SQL-NEW/README.md

     (13, 'Slow Cooker', 'Appliances', 49.95, 30, 4.7),
     (14, 'Cutlery Set', 'Kitchen Supplies', 34.50, 40, 4.4),
     (15, 'Cozy Throw Blanket', 'Furnishings', 24.99, 100, 4.2);

+#1--Order the items by price

+SELECT item_name, price
+FROM superstore;

+#2-- Show a statistic about the item prices

+SELECT AVG(price), item_name
+FROM superstore
+GROUP BY item_name;

+#3--Show a statistic  about the price for items in category Kitchen supplies

+SELECT SUM(price), 'Kitchen Supplies'
+FROM superstore
+GROUP BY 'Kitchen Supplies';

+#4-- How many Smart Led tv are in stock?

+SELECT stock_quantity, 'Smart LED TV'
+FROM superstore;